voosaa/slimmeroutes/supabase/README.md

-# Supabase Setup for DriveWise
+# Supabase Setup for SlimmeRoutes

-This directory contains the necessary SQL migrations to set up the Supabase database for the DriveWise application.
+This directory contains the necessary SQL migrations to set up the Supabase database for the SlimmeRoutes application.

 ## Required Tables